hosein-srj/Fast-Convolution-Cpp/README.md

 - input: The input signal represented as std::complex<double>.

-- kernel: the polynomial coefficient
+- kernel: the polynomial coefficients

 ### Example